Hurricane Matthew: Mass evacuations underway

 State officials in Florida, South Carolina and Georgia cautioned residents not to hunker down at home if they live in the hurricane's potential path.

-Not all of the millions of people in Matthew's path have been ordered to leave, but the mandatory evacuations are the largest since Hurricane Sandy struck in 2012.
+Not all of the millions of people in Matthew's path have been ordered to leave, but the mandatory evacuations are the largest since Hurricane Sandy struck the East Coast from North Carolina to New York in 2012.

-Early Thursday the hurricane, which already has killed at least 15 people in several Caribbean countries, was about 100 miles (160 kilometers) south of Nassau, Bahamas, and 295 miles (480 kilometers) from West Palm Beach, Florida.
+Early Thursday the hurricane, which already has killed at least 15 people

+in several Caribbean countries, was about 60 miles (95 kilometers) southeast of Nassau, Bahamas, and 255 miles (410 kilometers) from West Palm Beach, Florida.

 The National Hurricane Center isn't saying that Matthew will make landfall in Florida, but that the center of the storm will get "very near" the Atlantic Coast, possibly as a Category 4 hurricane.

-Matthew was packing 115 mph (185 kph) winds as the eye neared the Central Bahamas, the National Hurricane Center said.
+Matthew was packing 125 mph (205 kph) winds as the eye neared the northwest Bahamas, the National Hurricane Center said.

 President Barack Obama warned Americans in the storm's path to pay attention and take any evacuation orders seriously.
 He said if the core of the storm strikes Florida, it could have a "devastating effect."